JoshTG/polta/README.md

 # Usage

 Below are sample code snippets to show basic usage.
-For a full sample pipeline, consult the `sample` directory in the repository for an example pipeline.
+For full sample pipelines, consult the `sample` directory in the repository.
 These tables, pipes, and pipeline get used in the integration test which is located in the `tests/integration/test_pipeline.py` pytest file.

 Below is a diagram of the basic pipeline architecture with these features: